akack/Bar-Tab/README.md

 1. Select the quantity of beverages you want to order.
 2. Optionally, enter the number of people to split the bill.
 3. View your order summary and the total cost.
+4. Submit the order
+5. After submitting the order Customer tab will show (you can add more order if you want)
-4. Export your order as CSV or PDF.
+6. Export your order as CSV or PDF.

 ## Components